-- 1. The issue of the Bonds was duly authorised by the Governor on $\bullet$ . - 2.
+- 1. The issue of the Bonds was duly authorised by the Governor on 19th April, 2021. - 2.
 The Unrestricted Bonds have been accepted for clearance through Euroclear and Clearstream, Luxembourg, and the Restricted Bonds have been accepted for clearance through DTC.
 The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels, Belgium.
 The address of Clearstream, Luxembourg is 42 Avenue JF Kennedy, L-1855 Luxembourg.
 The address of DTC is 55 Water Street, New York, New York, 10041-0099, United States of America.
 The ISIN, common code and CUSIP of the Bonds are as follows:

 Common Code ISIN CUSIP

-Unrestricted Bonds • •
+Unrestricted Bonds 234022644 XS2340226443

-Restricted Bonds • • •
+Restricted Bonds 234023845 US59173LAE02 59173L AE0

-- 3. The listing of the Bonds on the Official List will be expressed in as a percentage of their principal amount (excluding accrued interest); transactions will normally be effected for settlement in and for delivery on the third calendar day after the date of the transaction.
-It is expected that the admission of the Bonds to the Official List and admission of the Bonds to trading on the Main Market will be granted on (to take effect on ).
+- The listing of the Bonds on the Official List will be expressed in U.S. dollars as a percentage of their principal amount (excluding accrued interest); transactions will normally be effected for settlement in U.S. dollars and for delivery on the third calendar day after the date of the transaction.
+It is expected that the admission of the Bonds to the Official List and admission of the Bonds to trading on the Main Market will be granted on 19 May, 2021 (to take effect on 21 May, 2021).
 Prior to its official listing, dealings will be permitted by the London Stock Exchange in accordance with its rules.
-The total expenses related to the admission of trading are estimated to be .
+The total expenses related to the admission of trading are estimated to be U.S.\$10,000.
 If, despite the reasonable endeavours of the Metropolis once listing has been obtained, maintaining a listing of the Bonds on the Official List is impossible, impracticable or unduly onerous, the Metropolis may apply for a de-listing of the Bonds from the Official List and will use its reasonable endeavours to obtain and maintain a listing of the Bonds on another leading stock exchange for the listing of equivalent securities. - 4.
-It is expected that the listing of the Bonds on the TOKYO PRO-BOND Market will take effect on
+It is expected that the listing of the Bonds on the TOKYO PRO-BOND Market will take effect on 21 May, 2021.
 The listing of the Bonds on the TOKYO PRO-BOND Market is expected to take effect as an issue under a bond issuance programme of the Metropolis listed on such market.
 There are no expenses related to the listing of such programme on the TOKYO PRO-BOND Market.
 If maintaining a listing of the Bonds on the TOKYO PRO-BOND Market is impossible, impracticable or unduly onerous, the Metropolis may stop making efforts to continue the listing of the Bonds on the TOKYO PRO-BOND Market.